 There are two sphincter muscles that keep men continent, the internal urethral sphincter and the external urethral sphincter.
-The internal sphincter is found at the bottom of the bladder, called the 'bladder neck,' and in the prostate.
-During surgery this is removed, because the prostate cannot be taken out without removing this sphincter.
+The internal sphincter is found at the bottom of the bladder, called the 'bladder neck,' on the top of the prostate.
+During radical surgery this is removed, because the prostate cannot be taken out without removing this sphincter.

-The external sphincter is the muscle used to stop the urine stream and can be strengthened with pelvic floor muscle exercises.
-Normally, an intact, healthy external sphincter is sufficient to provide continence.
-However, after radical prostatectomy, there can be some damage or dysfunction of this sphincter, which can prevent a man recovering bladder control.
-This may be due to damage to the nerves, blood supply, supporting structures, or the muscle itself, as the external sphincter is located at the apex of the prostate gland.
-Nearly all men will have some form of leakage immediately after the surgery, but this will improve over time with strengthening exercises.
+The external sphincter is the second muscle which is invoved in stopping urine flow, and thus ensuring continence.
+It is located below the prostate and can be identified separate to the prostate during surgery allowing better preservation of function.
+However, after radical prostatectomy, there can still be some damage or dysfunction of this sphincter, which can prevent a man recovering bladder control.
+This may be due to damage to the nerves, blood supply or the muscle itself.
+Nearly all men will have some form of leakage immediately after the surgery, but this usually can improve over time with strengthening exercises.

 Radiation therapy targets the prostate and the urethra runs through the middle of the gland, so both will receive radiation.
 Long-term leakage is rare, but frequency and urgency can be experienced.
-Radiation cystitis occurs when the lining of the bladder and urethra has been irritated by the radiation.
+Radiation Cystitis occurs when the lining of the bladder and urethra has been irritated by the radiation.
 Symptoms include frequency or difficulty in urinating, also a burning sensation while urinating, and passing blood.
 Cystitis can appear within the first few days of treatment, but some men don't get symptoms until months or even years after treatment.